Heenjiang/sleepingBarberProblem/README.md

 	final static Condition condition = lock.newCondition();
 ```

+Notice here we pass a boolean parameter to the ReentrantLock constructor, it will return a fair RenentrantLock.
+A fair lock could avoid starvation problem, but will lose some efficiency. (fairness and )

 and also we need the ***Condition*** serve as signal to perform ***await and notify*** functions .
 To avoid code complexity, we can implement our own blocking queue.

 ```java